apache/shardingsphere/agent/README.md

 `PluginBootService` is the plugin service definition interface, used to start the plugin service.
 Custom plugins need to implement this interface.

 ### Configure advisors.yaml
 `advisors.yaml` is used to define interception points.
-The configuration format is as follows.
+The format is as follows.

 ```yaml
 advisors:
   - target: org.apache.shardingsphere.mode.metadata.MetaDataContextsFactory # class that need interception enhancements